CyanoFresh/SmartHomePHP/README.md

-Yii2 Template
+SmartHome Web Panel & API
 ============================

-This is my template for quick project development.
-Based on basic template but with environments and other features.
+This is controller for SmartHome project.

 DIRECTORY STRUCTURE